I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 It is a tall aquarium plant that can grow up to 16 inches.

-This plant is very hardy and easy to care for which makes it ideal for the beginners.
+This plant is very hardy and easy to care for, which makes it ideal for beginners.

-It can tolerate as low temperature as 60 degrees Fahrenheit so you can use it in cold water aquarium.
+It can tolerate temperatures as low as 60 degrees Fahrenheit, so you can use it in a cold water aquarium.

 How much light does it require?